ovrclk/akashjs-doc/curl/README.md

 ## Estimate Gas Fees

 The REST API does not expose a general method for estimating the gas for a transaction.
-However, a message with the `simulate` flag can be used to request an estimation from a node.

-Creating a message like this can be generated using the same method as linked to above.
+If an estimation of gas fees is required, the messages can be simulated using the RPC API available though akashjs.
+Please see [this document](https://github.com/ovrclk/akashjs-doc/blob/main/README.md) for details.

 ## Getting Transaction Status